 Communicating With Your Child

-Campers receive mail during rest hour after lunchtime, Monday through Sunday.
+Campers receive mail during rest hour, Sunday through Friday.
 Campers do not receive mail on Saturday but will receive emails.
-All letters sent to camp prior to you camper’s arrival will be sorted by the office for the first day of mail pass.
+All letters sent to camp prior to your camper’s arrival will be sorted by the office for the first day of mail pass.

 You will receive an email on the first night of camp noting your child’s safe arrival and bunk information.
 The email will come from email@example.com, so add us to your “safe list.”
 Once you have your child’s bunk information, please write it on all correspondence.

-Parents can send one-way email to their campers through your CampInTouch account.
+Parents can send one-way emails to their campers through their CampInTouch account.
 You can send messages through the web interface for free, or set up your child with their own email address (for a fee).
 For information on how to sign up, please call the office.
-We print emails every day at 10:00am CT.
+We print emails every day at 10:00 am CT.

 Telephone Calls and Birthdays